 AbbVie.
-In April 2016, we entered into a collaboration agreement with AbbVie to develop and commercialize ARGX-115.
-Under the terms of the collaboration agreement, we will be responsible for conducting and funding all ARGX-115 research and development activities up to completion of investigational new drug, or IND, -enabling studies.
+In April 2016, we entered into a collaboration agreement with AbbVie to develop and commercialize ARGX-115 (ABBV-151).
+Under the terms of the collaboration agreement, we were responsible for conducting and funding all ARGX-115 (ABBV-151) research and development activities up to completion of IND-enabling studies.

-We have granted AbbVie an exclusive option, for a specified period following completion of IND-enabling studies, to obtain a worldwide, exclusive license to the ARGX-115 program to develop and commercialize products.
-Following the exercise of the option, AbbVie will assume certain development obligations, and will be solely responsible for all research, development and regulatory costs relating to the products.
-We received an upfront, non-refundable, non-creditable payment of \$40.0 million (ε 35.1 million based on the exchange rate in effect as of the date the payment was received) from AbbVie for the exclusive option to license ARGX-115, and we achieved the first of two preclinical milestones, triggering a \$10.0 million (ε 8.9 million based on the exchange rate in effect as of the date the payment was received) payment, and are eligible to receive a second near-term preclinical milestone of \$10.0 million.
-We are also eligible, if AbbVie exercises its option, to receive additional development, regulatory and commercial milestone payments in aggregate amounts of up to \$110.0 million, \$190.0 million and \$325.0 million, respectively, as well as tiered royalties on sales at percentages ranging from the mid-single digits to the lower teens, subject to customary reductions.
-In addition to the ARGX-115 program, and upon reaching a predetermined preclinical stage milestone, AbbVie will fund further GARP-related research by us for an initial period of two years.
-AbbVie will have the right to license additional therapeutic programs emerging from this research, for which we could receive associated milestone and royalty payments.
+We granted AbbVie an exclusive option, for a specified period following completion of IND-enabling studies, to obtain a worldwide, exclusive license to the ARGX-115 (ABBV-151) program to develop and commercialize products.
+We received an upfront, non-refundable, non-creditable payment of \$40.0 million (€35.1 million based on the exchange rate in effect as of the date the payment was received) from AbbVie for the exclusive option to license ARGX-115 (ABBV-151).
+During the course of the collaboration, we achieved two pre-defined preclinical milestones, each of which triggered a \$10.0 million payment (€8.9 million based on the exchange rate in effect as of the date the second preclinical milestone payment was received, and €8.7 million based on the exchange rate in effect as of the date the second preclinical milestone payment was received).
+In addition, in March 2019 we have achieved the first pre-defined clinical milestone, triggering a \$30 million payment.

+In August 2018, AbbVie exercised its option and has now assumed certain development obligations, being solely responsible for all research, development and regulatory costs relating to ARGX-115-based products.
+Subject to the continuing progress of ARGX-115 (ABBV-151) by AbbVie, we are eligible to receive development, regulatory and commercial milestone payments in aggregate amounts of up to \$110.0 million, \$190.0 million and \$325.0 million, respectively, as well as tiered royalties on product sales at percentages ranging from the mid-single digits to the lower teens, subject to customary reductions.